oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 tmux is a terminal multiplexer.
 It lets you switch easily between several programs in one terminal, detach them (they keep running in the background) and reattach them to a different terminal.

-**URL**
+**More Information**

 http://tmux.sourceforge.net/